 NORTH CANTON, Ohio — Oct.
-14, 2021 — A glimpse into the future of American innovation and emerging technological trends from the nation’s brightest young innovators — from a robot used in search and rescue situations to an accessible COVID-19 testing solution — were recognized and honored this week at the 2021 Collegiate Inventors Competition®, an annual competition for college and university students and their advisers.
+13, 2022 — A glimpse into the future of American innovation and emerging technological trends from the nation’s brightest young innovators — from a device that noninvasively and wirelessly detects ventriculoperitoneal shunt failure to a safer approach to pesticide use — were recognized and honored this week at the 2022 Collegiate Inventors Competition®, an annual competition for college and university students and their advisers.

-Finalist teams (six Undergraduate and six Graduate), consisting of 20 students from 13 colleges and universities across the United States, presented their inventions in a virtual format to an esteemed panel of final-round judges composed of the most influential inventors and innovation experts in the nation — National Inventors Hall of Fame®(NIHF) Inductees and United States Patent and Trademark Office (USPTO) officials.
+Finalist teams (five Undergraduate and five Graduate), consisting of 25 students from 10 colleges and universities across the United States, presented their inventions to an esteemed panel of final-round judges composed of the most influential inventors and innovation experts in the nation — National Inventors Hall of Fame®(NIHF) Inductees and United States Patent and Trademark Office (USPTO) officials.

-Established in 1990, the Collegiate Inventors Competition is a program of the National Inventors Hall of Fame and is sponsored by the USPTO and Arrow Electronics (Arrow Electronics People’s Choice Award).
-In addition to cash awards, the winning teams also receive an opportunity to meet with a NIHF Inductee for mentorship and advice, and a USPTO Patent Acceleration Certificate.
+Established in 1990, the Collegiate Inventors Competition is a program of the National Inventors Hall of Fame and is sponsored by the USPTO and Arrow Electronics (sponsor of the Arrow Electronics People’s Choice Award).
+In addition to cash awards, the winning teams also receive a USPTO Patent Acceleration Certificate.

 FIRST-PLACE WINNERS ($10,000 PRIZE)

 CatheSure, Clemson University